-All submitted application materials are be reviewed by a team of faculty, senior researchers, and members of the Education and Training Office at IHME.
+All submitted application materials will be reviewed by a team of faculty, senior researchers, and members of the Education and Training Office at IHME.
 Notifications are made in February to those selected to interview for the program.
 These candidates interview at IHME in March.
-Fellowships are awarded by March 31.
+Fellowships are awarded by April 11, 2014.

 Applications will only be considered once all materials have been received.

 Are you looking for applicants with specific majors?

 We welcome all majors and backgrounds to the Post-Bachelor Fellowship.
 Current PBFs hold degrees in a range of subjects including math, English, anthropology, psychology, and statistics.